 Enact Volunteers is where members of the community (aged 10+) can volunteer their time and expertise to support the work of Enact.
 Currently over 40 people collectively volunteer nearly 200 hours per month to support our staff team to run sessions.

-In addition, we run regular training events and a weekly Youth Volunteer Development session to ensure that our volunteers are learning and growing!
+In addition, we run regular training events to ensure that our volunteers are learning and growing!

 Enact Youth is for our 10-19 year olds.
 Every week, we hold four open-access sessions tailored to build social and life skills, developing positive relationships and having fun!
 Our qualified and experienced staff team focus on building deep relationships that are able to impact and affect change.
 We often see young people grow in confidence, positively express aspiration and reflect on their development through this provision.